Jeffersonchen526/Jefferson-Chen/README.md

 # Jefferson-Chen
-A wonderful place to store something interesting and useful for me!

 I am Jefferson from Shanghai, China, who is studying a master degree of professional accounting at AUT.
 I love doing everything I cannot to alwasy upgrade myself.

 I love New Zealand and kiwis!